IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/basics/create-a-frontend-plugin.md

 [Configure the Runtime Deployment of the IVI System](/indigo/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system) for more details about IVI instance configurations.

-The final step is to let the new frontend replace IndiGO's user profile frontend.
+The final step is to let the new frontend replace TomTom IndiGO's user profile frontend.
 For this we have to use 'replace' instead of `add`.
 The same applies for the user profile menu item.

 Create `modules/products/exampleapp/build.gradle.kts`: